nodejs/security-wg/README.md

 ## [Charter](https://github.com/nodejs/TSC/blob/master/WORKING_GROUPS.md#security)

-The Ecosystem Security Working Group works to improve the security of the Node.js Ecosystem.
+The Security Working Group works to improve the security of Node.js & its Ecosystem.

 Responsibilities include:
-* Work with the Node Security Platform to bring community vulnerability data into the foundation as a shared asset.
 * Ensure the vulnerability data is updated in an efficient and timely manner.
 For example, ensuring there are well-documented processes for reporting vulnerabilities in community modules.